© Crown copyright 2018

-During President Peña Nieto’s presidency, a number of cartel kingpins have been arrested and more federal resources are being mobilised to tackle insecurity.
-Since the homicide rate reached its peak in 2011, it has steadily been reducing (although they are now rising again in 2015).
+The homicide rate has continued to rise since 2015.
 The number of kidnaps and extortions has risen.
 However, criminal activity varies widely geographically.
 We recommend seeking specific advice for your business in order to minimise operating and security risks.

 Mexico benefits from friendly relations with neighbouring countries which makes geopolitical risk very low.
 Furthermore, there is a low threat from terrorism in Mexico.
 You should also be aware of the global risk of indiscriminate terrorist attacks, which could be in public areas, including those frequented by expatriates and foreign travellers.

 Although the threat of terrorism is low, it is advisable to read the information provided on our terrorism threat.